nichia/nichia.github.io/_posts/2019-06-23-campoutz_-_heroku_deployment.markdown

 task :start => 'start:development'
 ```
 ## React Router
-To handle different pages within Create React App (using React Router) we will require changes to the Rails app.
+To handle different pages within Create React App (using React Router) when the app is deployed on Heroku, we will require changes to the Rails app.

 First tell Rails to pass any HTML requests that it doesn’t catch (not listed on *config/routes* file) to our Create React App.